 Lake District National Park

-If you’re an outdoor lover, nature enthusiast, or hiking fanatic, then the Lake District National Park should absolutely be on your list of places to visit in England — especially during the summer when the sun is blazing or in the fall when the landscape lights up with autumn colors!
+If you’re an outdoor lover, nature enthusiast, or hiking fanatic, then the Lake District National Park should absolutely be on your list of places to go in England — especially during the summer when the sun is blazing or in the fall when the landscape lights up with autumn colors!

 (Psst, if you try to avoid the crowds, the Lake District is also gorgeous in the winter!
 It’s looks pristine with a fresh blanket of snow and the mountains brilliantly reflecting the sunlight.)